Updated October 2019

 Every day more YouTube channels are being created.
 Also lots of craft-related channels.
 That’s great!
 But you want to be found among them all.
 So what steps can you take so that your ideal audience finds you?

 New viewers and subscribers don’t just appear, you need to work for them.
 YouTube is the second largest search engine after Google.
 Therefore YouTube SEO (search engine optimization) matters greatly in how easily viewers find your videos.
 YouTube doesn’t understand the content of your video, you need to tell it what it contains.
-It suggests videos on the basis of what your titles, tags and descriptions tell about your content.
+It suggests videos on the basis of what your titles, descriptions and tags tell about your content.
+The title is the most important.
+Therefore it is worth spending time researching what words people use to search for the content you offer.
+Tubebuddy is great for that.

 So, check that you are implementing all these steps: